Dotti (retailer)

 Dotti is a chain of fashion stores in Australia and New Zealand, selling apparel and accessories.
 It was acquired by the Just Group in 2004.
 It markets itself as a fast fashion brand.
 Their target group is young female adults aged 18 to 28.

 History

 Dotti was founded by Raymond Levis and Linda Bowen in Sydney in 1981.
-The name "Dotti" may have been inspirer by Linda's mother Dorothy, or Via Condotti, a street in Rome known for its fashion stores.
+The name "Dotti" may have been inspired by Linda's mother Dorothy, or Via Condotti, a street in Rome known for its fashion stores.

-In 2004 the Dotti chain became a part of The Just Group and began expanding throughout Australia and New Zealand.
-It opened its 100th store in December 2009.

-Stores
+In August 2004, the Just Group acquired Dotti for A$5 million.

-On 12 December 2009, Dotti opened its 100th store in a shopping centre in Melbourne's western suburbs.
-By 2017 they har 220 stores, 198 in Australia and 22 in New Zealand.
+In December 2009, Dotti opened its 100th store in a shopping centre in Melbourne's western suburbs.

 In April 2011, Dotti launched an online store, adding a New Zealand specific online shopping site in 2015.

+By 2017 they had 220 stores, 198 in Australia and 22 in New Zealand.